costoffreedom/costoffreedom-book/book/opening:freedom/inside-or-outside-the-movement.md

 knowledge movement than I used to be.
 It means that at least I’m no longer paying the cost within the movement, and I’m reserving all the resources for the costs outside the movement.</p>

-> John Wilbanks is the Chief Commons Officer at Sage Bionetworks and a Senior Fellow at the Ewing Marion Kauffman Foundation and at FasterCures.
-He ran the Science Commons project at Creative Commons.